abessiari/noctua_app_stack/production/README.md

 ## Github OAUTH
 Noctua uses OAUTH for authentication.
 See templates/github.yaml

-## Prepare Blazegraph journal
+## Prepare Blazegraph journal locally

+if you do not have a journal see production/gen_journal.sh.sample to generate one

 ## DNS

 Use DNS records for noctua and barista.
 Once the stack is ready you would need to point these to elastic ip address of the stack,

 ## Golr/Amigo
-Use the dns name of the golr instance running aside amigo
+Use the dns name of the external golr instance running alongside amigo

 ## Provision to AWS